Appearance: Unmistakable. Both upperside and underside dark brown with large, triangular, light-blue patch extending across both wings.

 Wingspan: 6 cm

-Season: 2 or more generations; from spring until autumn in NSW and southern QLD, all around the year in northern QLD.
+Season: 2 or more generations; from spring until autumn in NSW and southern QLD, all year round in northern QLD.

 Range: Eastern Australia; from Cape York Peninsula along eastern QLD and the northern and central coast of NSW.
 Migrants very rarely reach the ACT.